frankfka/CoinDrop-Backend/README.md

 An open source webapp to easily share your cryptocurrency payment information.
-The repository for the frontend can be found [here](https://github.com/frankfka/CoinDrop-Frontend)
+The repository for the frontend can be found [here](https://github.com/frankfka/CoinDrop-Frontend).
+A demo video can be found [here](https://youtu.be/INIh8Kp4gSA).